abacusai/api-python/featurestore.md

     return final_df
 ````

-FOr this type of no arguments function, can use the following snippet to create a python function feature group.
+For this type of no arguments function, can use the following snippet to create a python function feature group.
 ````python
 feature_group = client.create_feature_group_from_function(table_name='joined_events_data', function_source_code=fg_code, function_name='construct_fg_from_api')
 ````